rivernews/appl-tracky-spa/docs/dev/README.md

 Keywords: async action, api, request, data fetch + redux + typescript

+### Challenge -9: How to do async action in redux, such that redux works with `fetch()`'s promise and reflects http/api request's states, i.e., `requesting`, `success` and `failure`?
+So that our app can use those states to show like loading spinners during wait.

 - If action failed, how can we know and how to change the view to reflect the error state?
 If action takes a long time, how can we have an intermediate state and have the view change correspondedly?

 First of all, there must be a place to 1) handle API request, e.g. a Promise that has `.then()` and `.catch()` block.
 Then there should be someone to 2) trigger updates on views, or, 2) trigger updates on state plus a 3) conditional rendering logic in view or side effects updating the view.